ErnestK/thermostat_api/README.md

 Read from Redis hash collection operation cost O(1) complexity.
 If we dont find data there we look for it in postgres whcih cost O(n) complexity. ( depending on count of readings(n) in table )

-3. Main end point condition,
+3. GET Stats: Main end point condition,
 get data from both the main table and the cache that Redis has not yet processed.
 Also do it fast.